Grade: 1st

 March – October

 Ephemeral Art, or Environmental Art, is all about how we can create art outside that leaves no negative environmental impact.
 Immerse yourself in the natural world and discover how to use your surroundings to create art with mediums you may not have considered before.
-This program is best suited for warmer months (March 15-October 31)
+Programs in the Arts in the Natural World Series seek to demonstrate intersections between the arts and the world around us.
+This program only operates in warmer months (August-October 31; March 15-June).

 • VA.1.3RE Share their artmaking processes with peers.